Server Setup - Audio Codecs

 GSM 6.10 is a compressed mono channel codec with a very low transfer rate of about 1.6 kB/s at 8 kHz but the audio quality is much lower.

-Note: PCM and GSM 6.10 with a sample rate of 22 kHz might not necessarily be supported by your system and might not work.
+Note: GSM 6.10 with a sample rate of 22 kHz and PCM with 22 or 44.1 kHz might not necessarily be supported by your system and might not work.